aimms/how-to/Articles/294/294-Online_XML_HTTP_library.rst

     HttpHeaders['Accept'] := "application/xml";
     web::request_setHeaders(requestId, HttpHeaders);

-Here, we tell the server what data format do we want from the request.
+Here, we tell the server we only want xml files.

 Set the Output file, invoke the request.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^